MFL - French and Spanish

 The topics explored in Y10 act as both a bridge with KS3 (specifically, topic 1: Family and friends, which was first introduced in Year 7 and is most familiar to students), and with the students’ real-life experiences (such as doing their work experience prior to the last topic on Jobs and Careers.)

-The topics explored in Y11 act as a bridge with KS3 (specifically, topic 1: Travel and Tourism, which was introduced in Year 8 and revisited in 9).
-Students revisit three timeframe formations and tackle more complete subjects such as Environmental Issues, Poverty, etc. Global, Environmental, and Social Issues is the Chosen Conversation Theme in the Speaking exam at the end of Year 11.
+The topics explored in Y11 act as a bridge with KS3 (specifically, topic 1: Travel and tourism, which was introduced in Year 8 and revisited in 9, is most familiar to students and enables them to revisit 3 timeframe formations once more), and, having built up years of knowledge of the vocabulary and grammar, enable students to tackle more complete subjects such as Environmental issues, poverty, etc.

 Students end the course with a good, secure knowledge of vocabulary and grammar at KS4, acting as a strong foundation to be built upon in the first term of KS5 should they continue with their language studies, which we promote and encourage.